Application inputs

 s, and UI annotations) is the core driver of a shacl-vue

 application.
-These shapes can be edited directly as SHACL, for example using TTL syntax and provided as a text file myshapesgraph.ttl
+These shapes can be edited directly as SHACL, for example using TTL syntax and provided as a text file e.g. myshapesgraph.ttl

 .